-The process for choosing a centrifuge can be complex, as there are many basic variables to consider if you want to make a good choice.
+The process of choosing a centrifuge can be complex, as there are many basic variables to consider if you want to make a good choice.

 The simplification of this task is essential to allow the user to identify the equipment needed based on not just some variables, but also considering their preferences.
 To facilitate this work, we have defined this guide for choosing centrifuges, taking into consideration some of the characteristics of the equipment to serve as guides to refine the search based on manners of working.